Is booking a trip to Riviera Maya Mexico for 2020 safe?

 Mexico and the COVID-19 outbreak

 It is hard to tell how the virus will affect Mexico in general.
 In a country the size of Europe, the numbers are pretty low right now (March 2020) but on the rise.
 And although the government seems to be preparing pretty well and handling it pretty well as far as I can see and read.
 We all know they cannot prevent an outbreak.
-They can only try to control it and in trying they heavily rely on the behaviour of people willing or not to obey safety rules.
+They can only try to control it and in trying they heavily rely on the behavior of people willing or not to obey safety rules.

 Mexico seems to be a little behind in the whole outbreak scenario when it comes to ‘first contagious person” and “first recorded death” and the health department here predicts a community contagious stage for the last week of March.
 That means that the virus outbreak, when it happens, most likely will resonate long after in Europe things calm down.